duskb1t/nmap4lazy/README.md

 # nmap4lazy

 **nmap4lazy** is a Python script that automates an Nmap discovery scan over all TCP ports.
-Essentially, it conducts a SYN scan across all TCP ports, extracts the open ports, and performs another version scan to ensure uncommon open ports aren't missed, as can happen with default settings.
+Essentially, it conducts a SYN scan across all TCP ports, extracts the ones opened, and performs another version scan to ensure uncommon open ports aren't missed, as can happen with default settings.

 # Usage